Upstate Medical University Arena: Notable events

 The arena played host to four games of the 1954-55 NBA Finals and hosted the pivotal Game 7 where the Nationals beat the Fort Wayne Pistons 92–91.

 Syracuse also hosted the NBA All Star Game in 1961.
 Three of the Syracuse Nationals players were on the team.

 The Onondaga County War Memorial was home to the annual NYSPHSAA wrestling tournament in 1968, from 1970 to 1972, and then for 29-straight years, 1974–2003.
 The championship event has since been hosted by various venues around the state.

 Professional wrestling has also experienced its share of history at the War Memorial.
 Shortly after completion of filming of the WCW-produced film Ready to Rumble, actor David Arquette won the WCW World Heavyweight Championship title on April 26, 2000, in a taping of the company's weekly Thunder broadcast, which is often cited as being the first legitimate sign of the demise of WCW.
 It also hosted the first WWF In Your House pay-per-view in 1995.
 In April 1998 the arena hosted WWF Monday Night Raw.
 The arena occasionally hosts WWE house shows.

 The American Hockey League's Syracuse Crunch have hosted the AHL All-Star Classic twice (1998, 2016) and reached the Calder Cup Finals in 2013 and 2017.

 The arena hosted the opening ceremonies and several games of the 2015 World Indoor Lacrosse Championship from September 18 to 26, 2015.

-It is also a prominent concert venue in the region, which includes various Queen, KISS, Bruce Springsteen, The Grateful Dead, Phish, Heart and Aerosmith shows among numerous others over the years.
+It is also a prominent concert venue in the region, which includes various Queen, Kiss, Bruce Springsteen, The Grateful Dead, who played there six times between 1971 and 1982, Phish, Heart and Aerosmith shows among numerous others over the years.
 The venue was included among the stops on Bob Dylan's legendary 1965 electric tour with The Hawks.
 Elvis Presley also performed at the venue, July 25 and 26, 1976.
 An audience recording featuring both shows was released in 2015 under the title Onondaga Nights.

 The Oncenter War Memorial Arena was the first professional hockey arena to install LED lighting in 2012, provided by Ephesus Lighting.

 On top of the arena's stage are the words, "In memory of our service veterans."

 The War Memorial was also used as a vaccination and testing site during the COVID-19 pandemic.